dkim616/alation-query/README.md

 # aquery-server

-Simple server to enable searching of a million string/int pairs with a prefix query.
+Simple Flask server to enable searching of a million string/int pairs with a prefix query.
 The query returns the top ten pairs related to prefix.
 Keywords from names are separated by "_".

 Example:
 Querying 'prefix' should return all pairs that start with prefix or have a "_" separated keyword starting with 'prefix'.